kjaymiller/Opensearch-Langchain-OpenAI-RAG-Pattern-Python/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/aiven-labs/Opensearch-OpenAI-RAG-Pattern-with-Python)

-This notebook demonstrates how to use Opensearch, OpenAI and LangChain
+This notebook demonstrates how to use Opensearch, OpenAI and LangChain.

 ## Why using OpenSearch as backend vector database